 I never planned my backpacking trip.
 I didn’t pack to go backpacking.
+I didn’t plan my 3 month Southeast Asia itinerary.
 I didn’t prepare to go backpacking.
 I certainly didn’t budget to go backpacking.
 But that’s what I found myself doing.

 Since returning from my travels many people have asked me how did I afford such a trip without saving?
 And looking back on it, I can see why people would ask such a question.
 I ate out every day, I drank beers most nights, I visited every tourist attraction along my route- so how did I afford all of this?

 Admittedly, my last months salary didn’t last forever, but it really was incredible how much I got out of the final pay packet.
 Money that would usually be spent on the likes of car insurance, food shopping and utility bills was now being spent in a way I had never spent money before.

 - Probably spent at least 2 full weeks in transit between destinations- that would probably cost a months salary in itself at home!

 - Visited the world’s biggest temple in Cambodia

 - Gone partying at the Full Moon parties